top of page

 Working Papers

-Data Privacy and Digital Demand [NBER Link] [pdf]
+Data Privacy, Data Sharing and Credit Access [NBER Link] [pdf]

 with Long Chen, Yadong Huang and Wei Xiong